Cosmological perturbations and gravitational waves in the general Einstein-vector theory: Abstract

 \section{Abstract}

-We investigate the stability and gravitational waves (GWs) in the four-dimensional general Einstein-vector theory in a cosmological background.
-The theory accommodates up to six propagating degrees of freedom, comprising two tensor, two vector, and two scalar modes, in addition to matter perturbations.
-In certain regions of the parameter space, the number of scalar degrees of freedom is reduced to one or even zero.
-To investigate the stability, we systematically analyze ghost, Laplacian, and tachyonic instabilities at the linear perturbative level.
-The stability conditions are easily satisfied for tensor perturbations, but impose nontrivial constraints on the parameter space for vector perturbations.
-Furthermore, in the presence of a nonvanishing background vector field, the scalar sector becomes unstable at small wavenumbers $|\vec{k}|$.
-In the small-scale limit ($|\vec{k}|\rightarrow\infty$), we further investigate the GW properties of the general Einstein-vector theory within the stable parameter space, including the number of independent modes, their propagation speeds, and observational constraints from GW experiments.
-We find that there are at most two tensor modes, two vector modes, and one scalar mode.
-Notably, vector GWs propagate superluminally, yet they are forbidden if tensor GWs travel exactly at light speed.
-This distinctive feature provides a key observational signature for testing the theory.
+We investigate the stability and gravitational waves (GWs) in the four-dimensional general Einstein-vector theory on a cosmological background.
+To study the stability, we systematically perform a Hamiltonian analysis at the linear perturbation level.
+The stability conditions are easily satisfied for tensor perturbations, but they impose nontrivial constraints on the parameter space for vector and scalar perturbations.
+In particular, in the presence of a nonzero background vector field, the scalar sector fails to satisfy the stability conditions in the general parameter space.
+However, imposing the plane-wave condition relaxes these conditions, making them achievable.
+In the small-scale limit, we further investigate the GW properties of the general Einstein-vector theory within the stable parameter space, including the number of independent modes, their propagation speeds, and observational constraints from GW experiments.
+We find that there can be at most two tensor modes, two vector modes, and one scalar mode.
+Notably, without imposing the plane-wave ansatz, no scalar GWs exist within the stable parameter space.
+Furthermore, vector GWs are forbidden if tensor GWs propagate exactly at the speed of light.